My Favorite Spots in Paris

 3, rue Victor Massé

-My close friend, Sean, says this place is fantastic!
+My close friend, Sean, who lives in Paris half the year, says this place is fantastic!

 New places of curiosity, with good reviews and recommendations; haven't dined there but would love to...